WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/elements.md

 ### Pseudo-classes

 Elements may have one or more pseudo-classes active on them at any one time.
-Pseudo-classes represent minor, temporary changes of state (such as input focus or mouse hovering) that can be used to change the value of RCSS properties.
+Pseudo-classes represent minor, temporary changes of state (such as input focus or mouse hovering) that can be used to change the value of CSS properties.

 To check if a pseudo-class is set on a particular element, you can use either the `IsPseudoClassSet()` or `GetActivePseudoClasses()` function.